 Visit every carousel in Rhode Island

-Crescent Park Looff Carousel (East Providence); Flying Horse Carousel (Watch Hill); Slater Memorial Park Carousel (Pawtucket); Carousel Village, Roger Williams Park (Providence); and Easton’s Beach Carousel (Newport).
+Crescent Park Looff Carousel (East Providence) (temporarily closed); Flying Horse Carousel (Watch Hill); Slater Memorial Park Carousel (Pawtucket); Carousel Village, Roger Williams Park (Providence); and Easton’s Beach Carousel (Newport).

 Book a group tour of the Johnston Landfill (Free)

 90-minute Full Facility Tour – bring your own bus or register to take one at the site.
 45-minute Materials Recycling Facility Tour.
 Spanish tour available upon request.

 Watch the drawbridge raise and lower for boats in downtown Mystic, CT.
 (Free)

 Bonus: a toy store, ice cream, and playground are all nearby.

 Scramble across glacial rock formations at Purgatory Chasm (Free)

 Purgatory Chasm in Sutton, MA, is a unique natural landmark offering exciting adventure.
 Follow trails to rock formations such as The Corn Crib, The Coffin, and Lovers’ Leap.

 Go-kart racing for all ages, game room, ropes course, mini-golf, bumper boats and cars, character nights, and birthday parties in Seekonk, MA.

 Get loud and fast at the Seekonk Speedway